franciscofregona/dominoes-kicker/Questions.md

 * Monitoring.

 Zabbix, Icinga, Nagios... lots of choices.
 My personal experience is with Zabbix, with some minor Grafana glitter put on top of its database.
-I think most of them are fine (IME), as long as they allow with some (but not so much) effort to introduce custom tests and detection for special situations.
+I think most of them are fine (IME), as long as they allow (with not too much) to introduce custom tests and detection for special situations.

 * CI/CD